CogStack/CogStack-Pipeline/README.md

 The high level workflow of CogStack is as follows:

 * Read a row of the table into the CogStack software
-* Process the columns of the row with inbuild Processors, or call an NLP webservice to annotate the table columns
+* Process the columns of the row with inbuilt Processors
 * Construct a JSON that represents the table row and new data arising from the webservice
 * Index the JSON into an elasticsearch cluster
 * Visualise the results with Kibana